-Australian Greens Parliamentary Leader Richard Di Natale was elected to the federal parliament in 2010 and is the Greens’ first Victorian Senator.
+Richard Di Natale was the leader of the Australian Greens from 6th May 2015 to 3rd February 2020.
+He was elected to the federal parliament in 2010 and was the Greens’ first Victorian Senator.

-Prior to entering parliament, Richard was a general practitioner and public health specialist.
+Prior to entering parliament, Richard was a GP and public health specialist.
 He worked in Aboriginal health in the Northern Territory, on HIV prevention in India and in the drug and alcohol sector.
-His key health priorities include preventative health, public dental care and responding to the health impacts of climate change.

-Richard, his wife Lucy and two young sons live on a working farm in the foothills of Victoria's Otway Range.
+Richard, his wife Lucy and two young sons live off the grid on a farm in the foothills of Victoria's Otway Ranges.
 The son of Italian migrants, Richard grew up in Melbourne.
-He played VFA football for six years and is a long-suffering Richmond Tigers fan.